 Preliminary Champion and Open Champion dancers are asked to report by email which feis they have attended, the age group of the competition, their placement and the number of competitors in the group.
 Additionally, champ dancers are asked to bring their scores and comments sheets to class to share with Pat and Rebecca.

-For information about competition costumes, please refer to the following page on the website –
+For information about competition costumes, please refer to Costume and Rules page.

 TIPS FOR EFFECTIVE INDEPENDENT PRACTICE